Public Transit Planning and Management (PTPM) Certificate

 Public Transit Planning and Management Campus Certificate Program Code:

-The PTPM Certificate is based on three course offerings.
-A total of 12 hours is required for the campus certificate.
+A total of 12 credit hours is required for the PTPM campus certificate.
+Students may select from the following courses:

 UPP 564 Public Transit Management (4 credits)